 Emergency Dream requests are processed the business day they are received and verified as soon as possible.

 We do not assist with medical needs, such as ambulance transportation, oxygen, medical equipment, nurses and aids, dialysis, etc. We do not arrange or provide hospice care away from home, dialysis treatments or oxygen needs.
 Dream recipients are responsible for any medical emergency during the Dream.

 What if I want dentures?

-Completing the application…
+Tips for completing the application…

 - Anyone can write the Dream letter, as long as it reflects the applicant’s Dream.

-- If you don’t want to know what life expectancy your doctor notes in Step 4, Medical Information, the doctor can mail or fax that page separately.
-Please call Dream Foundation at 888-4DREAMS for our fax number.
+- If the applicant does not want to know their life expectancy, the medical professional can mail or fax the medical information separately.
+Please call us for our fax number.

-- The original application must be mailed to Dream Foundation, 1528 Chapala St., Suite 304, Santa Barbara, CA 93101 or submitted online.
+- The original application must be mailed to Dream Foundation, 1528 Chapala St., Suite 304, Santa Barbara, CA 93101 or be submitted online.